arichardson/qemu/README.md

 software that has not yet been updated to RISC-V CHERI v0.8.3 and needs the legacy definition of a capability's M bit.
 This flag should be deprecated.

-Here's an example for setting the two properties.
+Here's an example for setting the properties.

 ```
 $ qemu-system-riscv64cheri \
     -cpu codasip-a730,Xcheri_purecap=on,cheri_v090=on,cheri_pte=on \
     -M virt -nographic -semihosting -bios ./hello
 ```